 And one surefire way to do that is to ask them a question for which they must find an answer.

-This isn’t the only mistake made on query letters.
+Asking an agent to consider your novel isn’t the only mistake made on query letters.
 Get my cheat sheet on 5 mistakes people make by clicking here.